-As at January 1, 2009, the Board of Directors is comprised of the following appointees:
+As at July 31, 2009, the Board of Directors is comprised of the following appointees:

-John R. McLernon, Chair Bev A. Briscoe Brian G. Kenning Len S. Marchand Daniel R. McLaren Robert L. Phillips Jim R. Yeates
+John R. McLernon, Chair Bev A. Briscoe Brian G. Kenning Len S. Marchand Daniel R. McLaren Robert L. Phillips

 The directors of BCRC subsidiaries are appointed by the BCRC Board of Directors.
-Governance of BCRC subsidiaries is disclosed in Section 8.0.